browserengineering/book/book/animations.md

     return rect
 ```

-And add a method union all of the absolute bounds of the paint chunks in
+And add a method union all of the absolute bounds of the display items in
 a `CompositedLayer`:

 ``` {.python}